capnion/ghostpii_client/SETUP.md

 Ghost PII is presently available via the common Python package manager pip.
-The command required is merely
+The command required is below.

-"pip install ghostPii"
+pip install ghostPii

 You will need a token (really just a long string long string of special text) to interact with the key hosting API.
 You can see the use of these tokens in opening an API connection at the top of each of our many [tutorial notebooks](https://github.com/capnion/ghostpii_demos).
 You can obtain this token by visiting [www.ghostpii.com](https://www.ghostpii.com), clicking "Create New User", and entering your email along with a chosen username.
 The token will then be emailed to the given address.